-Express yourself in the anime and manga capital of the world.
-Develop your illustration skills and design techniques with behind-the-scenes insight from industry experts.
+Immerse yourself in the anime and manga capital of the world.
+Develop your illustration skills and design techniques through interactive classes with industry experts.

 Tokyo, 3 days